 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and outgo

-Safety Environment and Sustainable Development
+[Safety Environment and Sustainable Development

-Particulars of Loans Guarantees Security and acquisition under Section 186 of theCompanies Act 2013
+[Particulars of Loans Guarantees Security and acquisition under Section 186 of theCompanies Act 2013

-Particulars of loans given guarantees provided investments in securities andacquisitions made by the Company during the year under review are given in MBP-2 asAnnexure-8 to the Report.
+Particulars of loans given guarantees provided investments in securities andacquisitions made by the Company during the year under review are given in Form MBP-2 andthe same is appended as Annexure-8 forms part of this Report.

-Joint Venture /Associates Companies
+Joint venture /Associates Companies

 Related Party Disclosures

-The particulars of contracts/arrangement entered into by the Company with relatedparties referred to in Section 188(1) of the Companies Act 2013 including arm's lengthtranscatons under third proviso there to are disclosed in Form AOC-2 and the same isappended as Annexure-10.
-Related Party Trancations Policy of the Company is available atwww.nationalfertilizers.com.
+The particulars of contracts/arrangement entered into by the Company with relatedparties referred to in Section 188(1) of the Companies Act 2013 including arm's lengthtransactions under third proviso there to are disclosed in Form AOC-2 and the same isappended as Annexure-10 forms part of this Report.
+Related Party Transaction Policyof the Company is available at www.nationalfertilizers.com.

-The Chemicals fertilizer industry is operated in a hazaradous environment and facesmany risks including those related to health safety and environment in addition togeneral business and financial risks.
+The chemical fertilizer industry is operated in a hazardous environment and faces manyrisks including those related to health safety and environment in addition to generalbusiness & financial risks.
 In order to mitigate them the Company has a comprehensiveRisk Management Policy which is regularly reviewed and a periodical review of the risksprocedures and strategies is undertaken.

-Adequacy of Internal Financial Controls
+[Internal Financial Controls

 Details in respect of adequacy of internal financial controls with reference tofinancial statements are given in Management Discussion & Analysis Report.